Air pollution in Hong Kong

 On two cloud-free days, the haze situation differed dramatically from September 2007 (left) to April 2006 (right).

 Renovation and building rehabilitation programs are neglected sources of air pollution in Hong Kong.

-Air pollution in Hong Kong is considered a serious problem.
-It becomes a concern soon after the start of the 2000s.
+Air pollution in Hong Kong has been a serious problem since the 2000s.
 Cases of asthma and bronchial infections have soared due to reduced air quality.

 Background

-In the 1980s, the labour-intensive industries of Hong Kong faced the problem of increasing land rents and labour costs while the economic reforms in mainland China provided a favourable condition for building factories there.
+In the 1980s, the labour-intensive industries of Hong Kong faced the problem of increasing land rents and labour costs while the reform and opening up in mainland China provided a favourable condition for building factories there.
 Mainland China had labour and land and looser pollution control than Hong Kong.
 Therefore, Hong Kong industrialists took advantage of mainland China's pull factors by relocating their factories there.

 Most factories relocated to the Pearl River Delta.
 The first factories were relocated to mainland China in the late 1970s.
 The relocation trend reached its peak in the mid-1980s.
 By the 1990s, over 80% of the factories had been relocated to mainland China.
 The environment of Hong Kong has improved while that of mainland China is heavily polluted.
 Consequently, local governments of South China passed laws to restrict industrial pollution.

 The relocated factories needed support services including shipping, insurance, and above all, finance.
 As more people working in the tertiary sector, Hong Kong's economy grew increasingly reliant on service industries.

 Major emission sources

 The Environmental Protection Department (EPD) published the Hong Kong Air Pollutant Emission Inventory on their website every year since 2000.
-As of 2022, there are "seven source categories for six major air pollutants, namely: sulphur dioxide (SO2), nitrogen oxides (NOx), respirable suspended particulates (RSP or PM10), fine suspended particulates (FSP or PM2.5), volatile organic compounds (VOC) and carbon monoxide (CO)".
+As of 2022, there are "seven source categories for six major air pollutants, namely: sulphur dioxide (SO_{2}), nitrogen oxides (NO_{x}), respirable suspended particulates (RSP or PM_{10}), fine suspended particulates (FSP or PM_{2.5}), volatile organic compounds (VOC) and carbon monoxide (CO)".

 "The emission sources include non-combustion sources, public electricity generation, road transport, navigation, civil aviation, other combustion sources, and hill fires" according to the inventory.
 Hill fires are considered random in nature by the EPD and are not included in the chart below.
 In 2022, other combustion sources (e.g., non-road mobile machineries operating in construction sites and container terminals) and non-combustion sources (e.g., for VOC, paints and associated solvents, consumer products and printing; for respirable suspended particulate, i.e., PM10, and fine suspended particulate, i.e., PM2.5, paved road dust, cooking fumes, construction dust and quarry production) are major emission sources for PM2.5, PM10 and VOC (as compared with combustion sources such as public electricity generation, road transport, navigation and civil aviation).